Why Choose Mediation?

 Other benefits include:

-- Control: Undertaking mediation increases the control that both parties have over the resolution.
+Undertaking mediation allows the individuals to determine the outcome, not someone else.
 As a result, it is more likely to produce an outcome that both parties find agreeable.

-- Flexibility: Mediation provides all parties with the ability to work around employment and family commitments.
-Rather than responding to a date set by the legal system, parties can agree on a mutually-suitable timeframe and location.
+Mediation provides all parties with the ability to work around employment and family commitments.
+Rather than responding to a date set by the legal system, parties can agree on a mutually suitable timeframe and location.
 A mediation session also delivers more flexibility than the formal protocols of the Courts, with the process generally informal.

 The Mediation Centre focuses on supporting both parties in reaching an agreeable solution with minimal damage to the relationship.
 This is often not the case within the legal system, but we believe it is absolutely vital when the parties retain a shared investment in their future, be it family or business.